-In line with SII requirements, the BEL for the Group's with-profits business contains an allowance for Future Discretionary Benefits ("FDBs"): the payment of bonuses that are expected to be declared in the future.
-FDBs consists of future reversionary bonuses, terminal bonuses and other non-guaranteed bonuses.
+In line with SII requirements, the BEL for the Group's with-profits business contains an allowance for Future Discretionary Benefits ("FDB"): the payment of bonuses that are expected to be declared in the future.
+FDBs consist of future reversionary bonuses, terminal bonuses and other non-guaranteed bonuses.

-A prospective Bonus Reserve Value ("BRV") approach is used for all with-profits sub-funds.
+A prospective Bonus Reserve Value ("BRV") approach is used for all WPSFs.
 An iterative surplus minimisation process is initially carried out, which searches for a terminal bonus rate that, when applied, results in a BRV that matches the (net of current liabilities) asset value for each fund (subject to a tolerance).
-For these funds, the FDB is calculated to be the value of the assets less the value of the guaranteed liabilities.
+For these funds, the FDB is calculated to be the value of the assets less the value of the quaranteed liabilities.